-Even more interesting though is the comparison to the results obtained within the adiabatic limit (dashed lines in Fig.~2).
+Even more interesting though is the comparison to the results obtained within the adiabatic limit (dashed lines in Fig.~1).
 In this limit, the relative weight of the first two excitonic resonances follows that of the absorption spectrum.
 When non-adiabatic effects are included, however, we observe a strong redistribution of weight from the first to the second exciton.
-The reason for this is the non-negligible phonon energy of around 170~meV, which is close to the energy difference of the first two excitons (see also Fig.~S4 in the SM).
-From Eq.~(3), which is evaluated at $\oD$=$\oL$-$\o_{\l}$, it becomes clear that the two additive contributions from the first two excitons to the reduced matrix element strongly interfere.
-Additionally, an evaluation of the Raman intensity with only \emph{inter-} or \emph{intra-} exciton scattering processes reveals that in the adiabatic case, both types of mechanisms are equally important, whereas in the non-adiabatic case, the inter-exciton scattering processes dominate the second excitonic resonance (see Figs.~S4 and S5 in the SM).
-This illustrates that non-adiabatic effects can play a significant role even in wide-band gap materials and emphasizes the importance of considering both non-adiabatic and excitonic effects at the same time.
+The reason for this is the non-negligible phonon energy of around 170~meV, which is close to the energy difference of the first two excitons and leads to strong, resonant inter-exciton scattering.
+In order to clearly demonstrate that the redistribution of oscillator strength from the second to the first bright exciton in the non-adiabatic theory indeed arises from inter-exciton scattering, we calculate the Raman intensity with only these contributions.
+For this, we define a Raman matrix element that only contains \emph{intra}-exciton scattering processes via the restricted sum